Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

 Finally, we note the post-Newtonian waveform family used will result in systematic errors in our measurement of the tidal deformability \cite{Wade:2014vqa,Lackey:2014fwa}.
 However, this waveform family allows a direct comparison to the results of Ref.~\cite{TheLIGOScientific:2017qsa}.
 Accurate modeling of the waveform is challenging, as the errors in numerical simulations are comparable to the size of the matter effects that we are trying to measure~\cite{Barkett:2015wia}.
-Waveform systematics and comparison of other waveform models (e.g. \cite{Bernuzzi:2014owa}) will be investigated in a future work.
+Waveform systematics and comparison of other waveform models (e.g., \cite{Bernuzzi:2014owa}) will be investigated in a future work.

-\textit{Discussion}---Using Bayesian parameter estimation we have measured the tidal deformability and common radius of the neutron stars in GW170817.
+\textit{Discussion.}---Using Bayesian parameter estimation, we have measured the tidal deformability and common radius of the neutron stars in GW170817.
 Table~\ref{tab:summary_table} summarizes our findings.
 To compare to Ref.~\cite{TheLIGOScientific:2017qsa}, which reports a 90\% upper limit on $\tilde\Lambda \le 800$ under the assumption of a uniform prior on $\tilde\Lambda$, we integrate the posterior for $\tilde{\Lambda}$ to obtain 90\% upper limits on $\tilde{\Lambda}$.
-For the common EOS analyses these are $825$, $888$, and $852$ for the uniform, double neutron star, and Galactic neutron star component mass priors, respectively.
-The difference between our results for the three mass priors is consistent with the physics of the gravitational waveform.
-At constant chirp mass, decreasing $q$ causes the binary to inspiral more quickly \cite{Hannam:2013uu}.
-At constant chirp mass and constant $q$, increasing $\tilde\Lambda$ also causes the binary to inspiral more quickly, so there is a mild degeneracy between $q$ and $\tilde\Lambda$.
+For the common EOS analyses, these are $485$, $521$, and $516$ for the uniform, double neutron star, and Galactic neutron star component mass priors, respectively.
+We find that, in comparison to the unconstrained analysis, the common EOS assumption significantly reduces the median value and 90\% confidence upper bound of $\tilde\Lambda$ by about 28\% and 19\%, respectively, for all three mass priors.
+The difference between our common EOS results for the three mass priors is consistent with the physics of the gravitational waveform.
+At constant $\mathcal{M}$, decreasing $q$ causes the binary to inspiral more quickly \cite{Hannam:2013uu}.
+At constant $\mathcal{M}$ and constant $q$, increasing $\tilde\Lambda$ also causes the binary to inspiral more quickly, so there is a mild degeneracy between $q$ and $\tilde\Lambda$.
 The uniform mass prior allows the largest range of mass ratios, so we can fit the data with a larger $q$ and smaller $\tilde\Lambda$.
-The double neutron star mass prior allows the smallest range of mass ratios and so a larger $\tilde\Lambda$ is required to fit the data, with the Galactic neutron star mass prior lying between these two cases.
+The double neutron star mass prior allows the smallest range of mass ratios, and so, a larger $\tilde\Lambda$ is required to fit the data, with the Galactic neutron star mass prior lying between these two cases.